ROCm/hipBLAS/docs/source/install.rst

 Dependencies
 ============

 Dependencies are listed in the script install.sh.
-The -d flag to install.sh installs dependencies.
+Use ``install.sh`` with ``-d`` option to install dependencies.
 CMake has a minimum version requirement listed in the file install.sh.
 See --cmake_install flag in install.sh to upgrade automatically.

 Manual build (all supported platforms)
 =======================================

-If you use a distro other than Ubuntu, or would like more control over the build process, this section has useful information on how to configure cmake and manually build.
+This section has useful information on how to configure cmake and manually build.

 Dependencies For Building Library
 ---------------------------------